 Everyone agreed Molly had the ideal job–organizing displays of memorabilia (including a Babar illustration done in the American Gothic pose!), writing grants, creating PR, planting flower beds, being a tour guide.
 Talk about variety and fun in your workday!
 Molly invited us to return on a weekend when the lady who rents this famous house serves pitchfork pie and coffee in the front yard.

 Noon found us further south in the town of Bloomfield in a brightly colored Mexican restaurant called Ranchero Centinela.
 Vivid murals of rancheros covered the wall, evoking those Iowa farms I had only glimpsed through the rain.
 Inhaling the warm scents of cheese, beans, and peppers, our group gathered around a table and shared our favorite sensory images of the morning.
 The pungent memory of newly fertilized fields brought a few grins and groans.

 Our afternoon excursion took us through a French Renaissance courthouse in the Bloomfield town square.
 A statue of the Goddess of Justice perched atop the courthouse dome, reigning over town and county.
-Then our looping roadtrip through southeastern Iowa ended in a block-long Mennonite country grocery in Cantril called The Dutchman’s Store.
+Then our looping roadtrip through southeastern Iowa ended at a block-long Mennonite country grocery in Cantril called The Dutchman’s Store.
 Old-time penny candy, home-canned goods, iron cookware, and stacks and stacks of flower-printed fabric tempted me greatly, the latter reminding me of the old quilting joke: The woman who dies with the most fabric in her closet wins!

 For me, the trip was collected moments of students climbing into and out of the van, and watching for interesting sights in the passing scenery: a covered bridge, the Des Moines river, rolling hill after rolling hill of newly planted fields, and finally in the clearing sky, beautiful, quilt-decorated barns.